-• Joint Environmental Site Inspections 1 time
+• Joint Environmental Site Inspections 3 times

-1 monthly joint environmental site inspection was carried out by the representatives of the Contractor and the MT.
-The IEC was also present at the joint inspections on 29 March 2023.
-The environmental control/ mitigation measures (related to air quality, water quality, waste (including land contamination prevention), hazard-to-life and landscape and visual) recommended in the approved EIA Report and the EM&A Manual were properly implemented by the Contractor during the reporting month.
+Monthly joint environmental site inspections were carried out.
+The environmental control/mitigation measures (related to air quality, water quality, waste (including land contamination prevention), hazard-to-life, and landscape and visual) recommended in the approved EIA Report and the EM&A Manual were properly implemented by the Contractor during the reporting month.